larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The moderator team is responsible to the IESG.
 The IESG may create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.

-All moderation actions that restrict posting rights shall be periodically reported to the IESG, as well as immediately to those against whom those actions are directed.
+All moderation actions that restrict posting rights shall be periodically reported to the IESG, as well as immediately to those against whom those actions take effect.

-To address inappropriate contributions in a timely manner, only bans longer than fourteen (14) days shall be reported to the forum in which the person was banned, and in the case of a ban that spans more than one forum, to the community in a manner decided by the IESG.
+To address inappropriate contributions in a timely manner, only moderation actions suspending participation rights for longer than fourteen (14) days shall be reported to the forum to which such an action applies.

-Content removal or redaction from IETF archives are not moderation actions, and are therefore beyond the scope of this memo.
+If such an action applies to more than one forum, it should be communicated to the community in a manner decided by the IESG.

 ## Consistency and Conflict Resolution {#appeals}